 If the 2014 R.C.
 Burdick Survey is incorrect and had 637 Arnold known the 2014 R.C.
 Burdick survey was incorrect, 637 Arnold would not have proceeded to purchase the 637 Arnold Property on the same terms and the approvals obtained via the Site Plan Application may be called into question and/or become no longer applicable.

 If the 2017 R.C.
-Burdick Surveys are incorrect, then 641 Arnold would not have had any legal basis to file the Action in the first instance and 637 Arnold would not have incurred the significant costs incurred and related to the Action.
+Burdick Surveys are incorrect, then 641 Arnold would not have had any legal basis to file the Action in the first instance and 637 Arnold would never have incurred the significant costs incurred and related to the Action.

 In either event, the negligence and failure to comply with the applicable professional standard of care on the part of Hans and R.C.
 Burdick has caused 637 Arnold damages.